You are currently viewing No more laundry: a journey in grief

 I wasn’t expecting this memory to come up today.
 It’s been nine years, nearly ten, since my brother, Matthew passed away.
 In the past few weeks, I’ve been thinking about Matthew.
-While the grief is still there, with the passing of time I have been able to smile more when I remember him.
+While the grief is still there, with time I have been able to smile more when I remember him.

-It was early in January, 2015 and we were in the USA for a couple of years.
+It was early in January 2015, and we were in the USA for a couple of years.
 My youngest daughter was home from school.
-She had been sick so I kept her home while I cleaned the house.
-The family teases me about my cleaning obsession but I don’t feel at rest when the house is upside down.
+She had been sick, so I kept her home while I cleaned the house.
+The family teases me about my cleaning obsession, but I don’t feel at rest when the house is upside down.
 My husband and son helped as well and cleaned the garage.
-You know the garage, the place where things are set down for an undetermined period of time.
+You know, the garage, the place where things are set down for an undetermined period of time.

 A suitcase and some laundry